It’s ok to not feel ok. When you’re ready to talk to someone, we’re here to listen. We have 55 clinics across the Twin Cities and western Wisconsin.

 It’s ok to not feel ok.
 And it’s more than ok to seek help for mental health.
 In fact, mental health disorders like anxiety and depression are very, very common.
 Research shows that nearly 20% of people in the U.S. faced one in the past year.
 That’s 1 in 5 people in line with you at the grocery store.
 So no matter how you’re feeling, know that you’re not alone.

 Sometimes people aren’t sure when to talk to a doctor, but it’s always best to say something early and often.
 Especially if it’s difficult to navigate everyday things - like work, school or relationships.
-If you, or someone you know, is experiencing any of the following symptoms, it’s time to make an appointment.
+If you, or someone you know, is experiencing any of the following symptoms, it’s time to

 - Loss of interest in things you usually enjoy